wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 take place.
 In this class, you will define your robot’s subsystems and commands, bind those commands to triggering events (such as buttons), and specify which command you will run in your autonomous routine.
-There are a few aspects of this class new users may want explanations for (TODO: link to class on github):
+There are a few aspects of this class new users may want explanations for:

+.. todo:: link to class on github after merge

 .. code-block:: java